TeAAL: A Declarative Framework for Modeling Sparse Tensor Accelerators: Improving Graphicionado

 \section{Improving Graphicionado}

-In this section, we demonstrate both the generality of \specname as a tool for modeling a broader class of accelerators and the value of \specname when proposing and evaluating new designs.
-As an example, we model Graphicionado~\cite{graphicionado}, which accelerates graph algorithms written in the vertex-centric programming paradigm, and use \specname to propose two optimizations.
+In this section, we demonstrate both the generality of \specname as a tool for modeling a broader class of accelerators and its value when proposing and evaluating new designs.
+As an example, we model Grapicionado~\cite{graphicionado}---an accelerator for graph algorithms written in the vertex-centric programming paradigm---and GraphDynS~\cite{graphdyns}---an accelerator that optimizes this design.
+Finally, we propose further optimizations to GraphDynS and demonstrate their value by evaluating all three designs using \specname.

 Vertex-centric programming describes graph algorithms from the point of view of a single vertex.
 During each iteration, a vertex, if active, sends its property to all of its destination vertices.
 Then, the vertex, whether or not it is active, processes its incoming properties, reduces them to a single new value, and applies this value to its property~\cite{graphmat}.
-For some algorithms (e.g., PageRank~\cite{pagerank}), all vertices are active every iteration, while for other algorithms (e.g., breadth-first search (BFS)), only the vertices whose properties are updated are active in the next iteration~\cite{graphicionado}.
-In this evaluation, we will focus on the latter, more complex, class of algorithms.
+In this evaluation, we will focus on algorithms where a subset of the vertices are active each iteration.